JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

     At the moment I find it not practical to work with units if e.g. I trace simulation times in a table or do plots.
 It seems easier not to use them as long you don't need automatic time conversion in your simulation projects.

+!!! note
+    You definitely need different clock variables if you run multiple simulations on parallel threads.
+In such cases each simulation should have its own clock.
+Please look at the [dicegame](examples/dicegame/dicegame.md) example for that.

 #### Types and functions

 [`Clock`](@ref), [`𝐶`](@ref), [`tau`](@ref), [`sample_time!`](@ref), [`sample!`](@ref), [`run!`](@ref), [`reset!`](@ref), [`incr!`](@ref), [`sync!`](@ref), [`stop!`](@ref stop!(::Clock)), [`resume!`](@ref),